MianJawadAhmad/MianJawadAhmad/README.md

 **Happy to see you here!** :star_struck: <br> The green dots on my [**GitHub** profile](https://github.com/MianJawadAhmad) represent my journey :running_man: - This is Mian Jawad Ahmad, I am founder and CEO at EncoderBytes and President at Computer Cell.
 I have over 2 years’ experience as a React & React Native Developer.
-I am a computer scientist by profession and entrepreneur by passion.
+I worked in ChatBots, Machine learning and BlockChain.
+I am a computer scientist and Software Engineer by profession and entrepreneur by passion.
 I have a team of professional we worked in Android native, React Native, Flutter, AI, DL, ML, Data Science and Web development(Reactjs, Django, Python, Nodejs) for database we use Firebase, Firestore, Mysql, mongodb.
+Also we work in Amazon Cloud.